 Accreditation – All camp programs meet standards of health, safety and program excellence set by the Girl Scouts of the USA (GSUSA).
-Camp Grove Point and Camp Todd are accredited by the American Camp Association (ACA).
+Camp Grove Point is accredited by the American Camp Association (ACA).
 The ACA symbol guarantees that the highest standards possible are met in the areas of safety, staff, cleanliness and program excellence.

 Camp Staff – GSCB hires professional, nurturing camp staff and volunteers.
 Our staff is carefully selected from applicants from all over the world.
 They are chosen for their maturity, program design abilities, experience and interest in the outdoors.
 All staff attend training in girl safety, program execution and camp skills.

 Health and Safety – Your camper’s health and safety are our first priority.
 All programs are planned and staffed according to the high standards of GSUSA and the state.
 All summer camp programs have a certified first aider who is also trained in CPR.
 Our Resident Camps provide a licensed nurse or have a health supervisor who is in daily contact with a licensed doctor for consultation if necessary.
 If your camper has any allergies or health concerns, please contact the Director prior to camp.

 Camper Behavior – Camp life is an excellent opportunity for girls to live and work together.
 It is the camp staff’s responsibility to ensure that girls find productive ways to work through their differences.
 However, if a girl cannot follow the behavioral agreements set by the camp, she may be asked to leave.
 It is the parent or guardian’s responsibility to pick up their camper when notified.
 No refunds will be issued if a camper is sent home for behavioral issues.